dongdozizi/SimulatingRollerCoaster/readMe.md

-# Simulating a Roller Coaster - Shidong Zhang
+# Simulating a Roller Coaster

 ## Description
 In this assignment, we use Catmull-Rom splines along with OpenGL core profile shader-based texture mapping and Phong shading to create a roller coaster simulation.